ChronoFare/Music_Therapy_FYP/CV.md

 - Sharpened my core skills (e.g. leadership) to be more effective as an individual and in teams.

 ## On The Side
-- Volunteered at Willing Hearts, a secular, non-affiliated charity, to prepare and distrubute daily meals to the less fortunate.
+- Volunteered at Willing Hearts, a secular, non-affiliated charity, to prepare and distrubute daily meals to the less fortunate *(2019)*.
-- Designed, organised, and coordinated sale of course shirt (Aerospace Electronics) with exceeding sales of more than 400 shirts sold.
+- Designed, organised, and coordinated sale of course shirt (Aerospace Electronics) with exceeding sales of more than 400 shirts sold *(2020)*.

 ## Languages
 English: Native